osate/osate2/alisa/org.osate.alisa.help/help/markdown/ReqSpecDoc.md

 * *Behavioral assertion*: Behavioral predicate syntax will be supported in a future version of ReqSpec.
 Meanwhile users can specify behavioral assertions through the informal predicate construct.

-## User-definable and Predefined Category Types and Labels
+## User-definable and Predefined Categories

 ReqSpec allows users to associate category labels with goals and requirements.
 These category labels can also be associated with